-The investigation of indoles was intensified in 1961 in the United States after the urine was examined of 32 patients with schizophrenia.
-At no less than 27 patients pyrroles were found, which was then known as the ‘mauve factor’ because a positive result gave a lavender colour at the paper chromatography.
-Almost at the same time, researchers laid a link with another psychiatric disease, psychosis.
+Pyrroles belong to the chemical group of indoles.
+Already around 1900, the presence of indoles in the urine was being investigated. and a link sought to the occurrence of psychological symptoms.
+The investigation of indoles was intensified in 1961 in the United States following the discovery of pyrroles in the urine of 27 of 32 patients with schizophrenia.
+At this time, pyrroles were known as the ‘mauve factor’ since a positive result gave a lavender colour using paper chromatography.
+At around the same time, researchers established a link to another psychiatric disease: psychosis.